-LSTU-L 231 Globalization and Labor (3 cr.)
+LSTU-L 231 Transforming the American Workforce: Trade, Production, and Migration (3 cr.)

 This course explores the globalization of trade, production, and migration and the effects of these processes on American workers.
 Through reading, discussion, and problem formation, students will critically think about the ways global processes and policies impact American workers' daily lives, analyze existing historical and current justifications for offshore production and the dismantling of barriers to trade and investment and explore alternatives to these policies.
 (Core Course)